ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 This translates to portability.
 Tossing it in a bag is an afterthought, and while I never took it anywhere, it would be the perfect coffee shop or travel board.
 You can have a decent typing experience on the go without lugging around a 15-pound block of aluminum and copper.

-But for a die-hard ortho user, this portability is more than just a convenience.
+But for a die-hard ortho user, portability is more than just convenience.
 While your brain can store multiple keyboard layouts, it can only have one proficiently loaded into your RAM at a time.
 You cannot simply switch back-and-forth from ortho to staggered—it takes time and a storm of frustrating typos to readjust your muscle memory.
 For anyone fully committed to the ortho lifestyle, being able to bring your board with you on-the-go is a necessity.

 ## The Bad Stuff